-In some cycles, it’s possible for both ovaries to release an egg cell.
+In some cycles, both ovaries can release an egg cell.
 This is called multiple ovulation or hyperovulation.
 When both eggs are fertilized, fraternal twins are conceived.

 When does multiple ovulation happen?

-Multiple ovulation always happens in a short window, within the 24-hour window of ovulation day.
-After this, levels of the hormone progesterone rise, which inhibits ovulation and prepares the body for a potential pregnancy.
+Multiple ovulation always happens in a short window, and both eggs are released within 24 hours on ovulation day.
+After this, levels of the hormone progesterone rise, which inhibits ovulation from happening again and prepares the body for a potential pregnancy.

 What causes multiple ovulation?